pearcej/cpp4python/_sources/Turtles/why_turtles.rst

 and visual representations of your code as you write it.

-Visual representations afford students an opportunity to observe a facet of computer science from a point of view that makes sense: rather than waiting anxiously for the print statement to come around after your program churns, you get a visual representation of the concept itself.
+Visual representations afford students an opportunity to observe a facet of computer science from an alternative point of view: rather than waiting anxiously for the print statement to come around after your program churns, you get a visual representation of the concept itself.
 This is particularly useful for abstract concepts such as recursion and iteration.